 United Response does not carry out work outside of the UK, nor does it seek to procure employees, supplies or services from outside the EU.

-United Response is governed by UK Law and as such is committed to following the Real Living Wage and ensures that all employees are not paid below the national minimum wage.
+United Response is governed by UK Law and is committed to following the Real Living Wage and ensures that all employees are not paid below the national minimum wage.

 As a leading social care provider in the UK, our policies reflect our commitment to acting ethically and with integrity in all our trading relationships.